 To help me find the best dietary supplement products, I first prepared a list of 30 questions to measure standards of excellence in different supplement manufacturers.
 These same 30 questions can lead you to the best company for natural relief of hip arthritis.

-The answers led me to a company, founded in 1956—a leader in the natural nutrition industry.
-The science behind each of their products is second to none.
+The answers led me to a company, founded in 1956—a leader with the reputation as the #1 natural nutrition company in the U.S. The science behind each of their products is second to none.
 They never place a product on the market without knowing its efficacy.
-They’ve invested more than $250 million in clinical testing, research and development and have over 90 published studies in peer-reviewed scientific journals—more than any other nutritional company!
+They’ve invested more than $250 million in clinical testing, research and development and have over 100 published studies in peer-reviewed scientific journals—more than any other nutritional company!

 Consider natural pain relief in lieu of drugs for hip arthritis

-You may also be unhappy with the degree to which drugs control your pain—not enough control, for example.
-Many people fall into these two categories.
+Second, they're unhappy with the degree to which drugs control pain—not enough control, for example.

-The same natural dietary pain supplements my husband and I use for our osteoarthritis will also help relieve the symptoms of hip arthritis.
-Quality supplements should also improve your overall joint health.
-And, you will be free of worry about stomach bleeding, stomach pain, or other side effects you’re having from NSAIDs.
+The natural pain relief supplements my husband and I use for osteoarthritis also help relieve the symptoms of hip arthritis.
+Overall joint health should also be improved with high quality supplements, which eliminates the worry about stomach bleeding, stomach pain, or other side effects from NSAIDs.

 Only one dietary supplement company has a 20-year landmark study

-When investing in dietary supplements, consider it first as an investment in your health.
-This way, you won't want to waste your money on poorly formulated or synthetic supplements containing artificial colors, sweeteners, binders, and fillers that will not be readily absorbed into your bloodstream.
+When investing in dietary supplements, first consider it as an investment in your health.
+Don't waste your money on poorly formulated or synthetic supplements containing artificial colors, sweeteners, binders, and fillers that will not be readily absorbed into your bloodstream.

-Instead, you'll want a high quality dietary supplement for your hip arthritis symptoms with ingredient purity, potency, and guaranteed efficacy that the body's cells will happily absorb.
+For your hip arthritis, you should want the best supplements money can buy.
+They should have ingredient purity, potency, and guaranteed efficacy that the body's cells will happily absorb.